Project Manager - Nuclear Energy Sector

 - Good influencing and persuasion skills with the ability to enthuse and inspire multidisciplinary teams and build successful relationships at all levels.

-- Degree Qualification in an engineering, construction, physics or other related field.
+- A degree qualification in an engineering, construction, Physics or other related field.

-- Professional Memberships or chartered status are an advantage but not essential.
+- Professional memberships or chartered status are an advantage but are not essential.